Haitian conflict: Ousting of Ariel Henry

-On 29 February 2024, a wave of violence broke out while the acting prime minister traveled to Kenya and signed an agreement designed to circumvent the Kenyan High Court's earlier ruling declaring the UN-backed operation to assist Haitian government as unconstitutional under Kenyan law.
-Gunfire was directed at the country's main airport and many businesses in the area, with two police stations seized, forcing businesses to close and Sunrise Airways to cease operations.
-On 29 February, The Bahamas, Bangladesh, Barbados, Benin and Chad pledged troops to support the security situation in Haiti by pledging troops to the Multinational Security Support Mission in Haiti, with the largest being Benin's commitment of 1,500 soldiers, in addition to the agreement with Kenya providing 1,000 police officers.
+On 29 February 2024, a wave of violence broke out while the acting prime minister, Ariel Henry, traveled to Kenya to sign an agreement that circumvent the Kenyan High Court's earlier ruling declaring the UN-backed operation to assist the Haitian government as unconstitutional under Kenyan law.
+Gunfire was directed at Toussaint Louverture International Airport and many businesses in the area, with two police stations seized, forcing businesses to close and Sunrise Airways to cease operations.
+On 29 February, the Bahamas, Bangladesh, Barbados, Benin and Chad pledged troops to the Multinational Security Support Mission in Haiti, with the largest being Benin's commitment of 1,500 soldiers, in addition to the agreement with Kenya providing 1,000 police officers.
 Belize and Antigua and Barbuda have also pledged people to assist with the mission.
 U.S. officials said that American troops will not be sent.

-Gang leader Jimmy Chérizier released a video stating that he intended to prevent Ariel Henry from returning to Haiti with the operation.
+Chérizier released a video stating that he intended to prevent Henry from returning to Haiti with the operation.
 On 1 March, when asked if it was safe for him to return to Haiti, Henry shrugged.
 Chérizier was said to have the support of other gangs as part of a coalition named "Viv Ansanm" (Haitian Creole for "living together"); though that coalition was quick to dissolve, other gangs still launched attacks together with Chérizier's G9 gang.
+The G9 gang launched an offensive within Port-au-Prince, Chérizier announced the aim of capturing the Haitian cabinet and police chief.
+Four police officers were killed during a shooting outside a police station.
 Gunfire at the airport on 1 March caused damage to some aircraft.